Minty-Crisp/AUXL/README.md

 - NPC's Book now accepts new Info key 'name' to be displayed with Speak() method if the 'role' key is omitted or labeled as 'self'.
 - Reduced Notification TempDisableClick time.
 - Added a minimum load time to scene instruction reading to ensure that all items that require downloading are added in complete to the auxl.loadingObjects object before logic checks.
+- NPC now spawns Book's SpeechBubble on initial mouseover unless Idle Speech is configured.
+Added Idle Speech autoplay support with customizable delay, interval and IdlePage instructions.
+Idle Speech is swapped out for regular Pages on interaction.

 # Features Roadmap : :cherries:
 - System Function, Component & ObjGen Updates